Bhavesh083/Angular-Learnings/README.md

 - To lazy load modules, use "loadChildren" instead of components in routes of your app.routing file. loadChildren expects a function that uses dynamic import syntax to import your lazy loaded module only when its needed.
-  "remove imported module from app.module.ts file. (as we are importing only when needed, else it will load at startup)"
+- "remove imported module from app.module.ts file. (as we are importing only when needed, else it will load at startup)"

   ex: { path : 'crud' , loadChildren : () => import('./modules/crud/crud.module').then(m => m.CrudModule) },

   open console and network, notice only when you routed to crud, crud chunk is loaded.

+- You can only lazy load standalone components & not normal components.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------